qsly09/MFmask/README.md

 # MFmask
 Great news!
-MFmask 1.1 beta will publicly released soon.
+MFmask 1.1 beta has been publicly released.
+This new packge can FULL AUTOMATEDLY work!

 The software called MFmask (Matlab package) is used for automated clouds, cloud shadows, and snow masking for Landsat 4-8 images.
 The MFmask is developed by integrating Digital Elevation Models (DEMs) into the existing Fmask algorithm (Version 3.3; https://github.com/prs021/fmask).
 It is specifically designed for Landsat images acquired from mountainous area well (thereafter we call this algorithm MFmask, in which the letter “M” refers to mountainous), and also applicative for Landsat images acquired in non-mountainous areas.